 Solution 2 – Update your display drivers / graphic card

 If you’re having this issue, you might want to try and update your display driver.
 Try searching for the latest drivers or search for Windows 10 drivers from the manufacturer’s website.
-We recommend you to download this driver updater tool to do it automatically.
+For avoiding serious malfunctions, we suggest you use a dedicated driver updater tool to do it automatically.

 Some graphic card manufacturers aren’t developing new drivers, so if that’s the case you might want to consider changing your graphic card for a newer model.